All songs were recorded in Binaural

 to match the movie's plots this is a delight.

-This was previously in the '50's box-set' but
+This was previously in the 50s box-set but

 sounds better in this context and also features

-the Count-In.
+the count-in.

 - Scotty Moore's guitar pushes this to a different

-"Country" sounding number.
+"country" sounding number.
 With Dudley

 Brooks on piano the arrangement becomes very cool.